mat-docs/ATLAS.Site/docs/key-functionality/configure/system-monitor/projects/project-setup.md

 ## Free User Status

-Free Users can:

-- Create and remove Multi-Application Bases.
+A Free User can create and remove Multi-Application Bases.

-- Load any ASAP file without restriction.
-- Access any directory under the Free User Base Directory.
+If you have Free User status, you will see a Multi-Application Base with the name ‘Free User’ in the Select Active Multi-Application Base dialog box and the Add and Remove buttons in the Multi-Application Bases panel are active.

+Free Users can select a Multi-Application Base in the usual way.
+However, if you select ‘Free User’ as your active Multi-Application Base, you will be able to load any ASAP file without restriction.
+You will also have access to any directories, under the Free User Base Directory, to store any System Monitor files that you create.